-Kate Adie was awarded the OBE in 1993 and has Honorary Degrees from the Universities of Newcastle, Nottingham, Bath, Nottingham Trent, the Open University, the City University and is Honorary Professor of Journalism at Sunderland University.
+She was awarded the OBE in 1993, a CBE in 2018 and has Honorary Degrees from the Universities of Newcastle, Nottingham, Bath, Nottingham Trent, the Open University, the City University and is Honorary Professor of Journalism at Sunderland University.
 She has a Honorary Fellowship from Royal Holloway College and is a Fellow of the Institute of Journalists Royal Television Society.

 She has covered the Gulf War, the war in former Yugoslavia and events in the Gulf, Armenia, Albania, Rwanda and China

 Kate presents the long standing Radio 4 Show, From Our Own Correspondent.
 She has written several books including her autobiography, The Kindness of Strangers

 She is much in demand across the globe as an accomplished speaker and conference host and feedback includes: